anushtup-nandy/Chemsynth/README.md

-# ChemSynthAi
+# ChemSynthAI

-**ChemsynthAI** is a comprehensive, AI-powered web platform designed to accelerate chemical synthesis research.
+**ChemSynthAI** is a comprehensive, AI-powered web platform designed to accelerate chemical synthesis research.
 It serves as a computational copilot for chemists, integrating literature analysis, multiple retrosynthesis strategies, reaction optimization, and logistical planning into a single, cohesive workflow.

 The platform leverages a hybrid approach, combining the structured, evidence-based predictions of traditional cheminformatics tools with the creative, pattern-recognition capabilities of modern large language models (LLMs) and deep learning.